 Sometimes The Best Plan is No Plan at All

 I started learning German (Deutsch) but briefly stopped after my trip to Germany.
-I found that I learned more by being in real-life situations like ordering food, asking for directions.
+I learned more by being in real-life situations like ordering food and asking for directions.
 Thanks, In-Flight German!
 For German, I like spaced repetition, dictation, and old German New Wave music videos from Falco.

 *Hey, this page contains affiliate links.
 There's no extra cost to you, but I receive a small commission when you decide to use them.
 They help me keep this party going.